peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 Don't get me wrong, I think "Shake It Off" is a great song. [^5] But at its heart, it's pop music.

 In two years, I wonder if I will still be listening to "Shake It Off" and the rest of *1989*.
 My guess is probably not.
-I will, however, still be listening to *Taylor Swift*, *Fearless*, *Speak Now*, and half of *RED*.
+I will, however, still be listening to *Taylor Swift*, *Fearless*, *Speak Now*, and half of *Red*.
 Thinking about it that way, there really is nothing to lament about Taylor's move to pop music.
 She has given me, and millions of others, hours of heartfelt music that I love, so who am I to complain?

 [^1]: *1989* era ≠ 1980s/1990s.
 Kind of confusing, but bear with me.

 [^2]: Note, though, that what I'm going to say is far from novel.
 It's been said [many][] [times][] [before][].

-[^3]: 26 million from [this 2011 press release][Big Machine press release] plus 8 million from [RED][RED album sales]
+[^3]: 26 million from [this 2011 press release][Big Machine press release] plus 8 million from [Red][Red album sales]

 [^4]: It won't even be officially released to country music stations.